April 13th, 2018

 “It certainly does not reflect well on the way that the Council is managing this important environmental resource,” she added.

-Invoices released to The Green News following an AIE appeal to the Office of the Commissioner for Environmental Information show that further works were carried out by the same contractor between August and December 2017 at a cost of almost €20,000.
+Invoices released to The Green News following an AIE appeal to the Office of the Commissioner for Environmental Information show that further works were carried out in 2017 at a cost of almost €20,000.

 Photos provided by Ms O’Sullivan and another concerned citizen confirm that tree cutting took place in December 2017, as well as what Ms O’Sullivan describes as “stub cutting and excessive limb removal” from trees in Cloonbeg Terrace in February 2018.
 None of the trees were in the way of traffic or lights, she added.